suchsoak/ecoeats/README.md

 # Now talking about the repository

-I can't say when the project will be ready, but one day it will be.
-Because of that I'm going to put it in beta.
+Due to time constraints, the project is closed.
+It will be left for those who want to study or understand more.
+Thank you very much.

 `GNU General Public License v3.0`